Minimal model (physics): Fusion rules

 where the sums run by increments of two.

-Classification
+Classification and spectrums

+Minimal models are the only 2d CFTs that are consistent on any Riemann surface, and are built from finitely many representations of the Virasoro algebra.
+There are many more rational CFTs that are consistent on the sphere only: these CFTs are submodels of minimal models, built from subsets of the Kac table that are closed under fusion.
+Such submodels can also be classified.

 A-series minimal models: the diagonal case

 For any coprime integers $p,q$ such that $p,q\geq 2$, there exists a diagonal minimal model whose spectrum contains one copy of each distinct representation in the Kac table:

 The $(p,q)$ and $(q,p)$ models are the same.

 The OPE of two fields involves all the fields that are allowed by the fusion rules of the corresponding representations.